… and it’s not haphazardly stored or tossed into rivers because there’s no other place to put it. The truth is, there’s not even that much of it.

 The used fuel can then be moved to dry storage in welded, steel-reinforced concrete above-ground canisters.

-After about fifty years there—by which time the radioactivity is greatly decreased—the canisters can be easily transferred to a permanent storage site.
+After about fifty years there—by which time the radioactivity has declined—the canisters can be easily transferred to a permanent storage site.

 Dry storage in the U.S. did not begin until 1986.